yohann69/Calendar/README.md

 ✅ Check wether the user input match with a valide ade ressource number<br />
 ✅ Deploy the website on the internet<br />
 ✅ Display a help section in the login page<br />
+✅ Auto-Login to the website using the ressource number kept in the URL (✅ so add a logout button too)<br />
 ✅ ...
 <br />